houshix/kbdled/README.md

 # kbdled

-✨ kbdled lets you toggle a keyboard LED (Scroll Lock, by default) with a dedicated key — even on the login screen, before you've signed in. ✨
+✨ kbdled lets you toggle a keyboard LED (Scroll Lock, by default) with a dedicated key — even on the login screen, before you've signed in.
+It works well in generic keyboards ✨

 ⚠️ » kbdled reads your keyboard's raw input device and needs to run as root.
 See [Important Notes](#️-important-notes) before installing.